DiegoGM91/Theory-of-overparametrization/README.md

-# Theory of overparametrization in quantum neural networks
+# Theory of overparametrization in QNNS

 ## 1. System requirements